SCHOOLS/EDUCATIONAL OPPORTUNITIES IN THE UNITED STATES

 To qualify as a Professional member, RAA has set the requirement at 300 hours of training in reflexology, 60% of which (180 hours) must have been taken in a live classroom setting with instructor interaction.

-To be eligible to sit for national certification in reflexology, the American Reflexology Certification Board – the only national, non-profit, independent certifying agency in the country – requires that you have at least 110 hours of reflexology training.
+To be eligible to sit for national certification in reflexology, the American Reflexology Certification Board – the only national, non-profit, independent certifying agency in the country – requires that you have at least 110 hours of classroom instruction in reflexology.